 Assistant Professor of Sociology

 Sociologist Christine Percheski’s research is focused on family demography, social inequality, and health policy.
 She studies the correlation between family characteristics, employment, and social inequality with a particular focus on American women and families with children.
-Her past work has investigated whether becoming a father affects employment differently for married and unmarried men, as well as how the employment patterns of new mothers vary by their partner status.
+Her past work has investigated how changes in family characteristics are associated with the rise in income inequality in the U.S., whether becoming a father affects employment differently for married and unmarried men, as well as how the employment patterns of new mothers vary by their partner status.
 She has also investigated the employment patterns of college-educated professional women and the so-called “opt-out phenomenon,” finding that women of Generation X with young children have higher full-time employment rates than previous cohorts of American women.

 Percheski’s research has been published in such journals as the American Sociological Review, Journal of Marriage and Family, and Social Science & Medicine.
 Prior to coming to Northwestern, Percheski was a Robert Wood Johnson Scholar in Health Policy Research at Harvard University.

 Health Insurance Complexity Within Families and Healthcare Utilization.
 This project with Rutgers University professor Sharon Bzostek looks at health insurance coverage patterns among American families with children and how these patterns are related to health care utilization.
 The researchers are analyzing linked data from the National Health Interview Survey and the Medical Expenditure Panel Survey.
 New findings from this project suggest that children with public insurance (Medicaid and SCHIP) have different patterns of healthcare utilization and fewer unmet healthcare needs than their siblings without insurance.
 Families also spend less money getting healthcare for publicly-insured children compared with either privately-insured or uninsured children.